 List All Your Tasks

 To make it work, you must draw up a comprehensive list that includes everything, from meetings to emails.
-You should pay attention to even minor tasks or engagements.
+You should pay attention to even minor projects or engagements.
 You can call this list your master to-do list.

 It is recommended that you take stock of all your activities for the week.
 But you don’t have to limit yourself to the week.
-Any task that comes to your mind should make it to the list, regardless of its deadline.
+Any activity that comes to your mind should make it to the list, regardless of its deadline.

 Group Tasks According to Size and Importance